ClusterHQ/flocker/docs/gettinginvolved/benchmarking.rst

 .. option:: read-request-load

    Create additional load on the system by performing read requests.
-   The rate of requests to perform per second must be provided as an additional ``request_rate`` property.
+   Specify the rate of requests to perform per second using an additional ``request_rate`` property.
+   The default is 10 requests per second.

+   Specify the interval to be used when sampling the request rate using an additional ``interval`` property.
+   The default is 10 seconds.

+   Specify a timeout for establishing the scenario using an additional ``timeout`` property.
+   The default is 45 seconds.

 Operation Types
 ~~~~~~~~~~~~~~~